-A chattel mortgage is an older term that refers to a loan to purchase a car or piece of equipment, which is then used as security against the loan.
-Some lenders, including NAB may call it an equipment loan.
+A chattel mortgage is an older term that refers to a business loan to purchase a car, vehicle or a piece of equipment, which is then used as security against the loan.
+Some lenders, including NAB, may call it an equipment loan.

 How a chattel mortgage works

-The mortgage is the type of loan a lender gives you to buy the vehicle.
+A chattel mortgage is a type of loan a lender may offer you to buy a vehicle.
 While the vehicle or equipment is owned by the business, the lender uses the vehicle as security against the loan.
-This gives the lender piece of mind you’ll pay back the loan.
-It’s much like a fixed rate traditional home loan or mortgage.
+This gives the lender peace of mind you'll pay back the loan.
+It's much like a fixed rate traditional home loan or mortgage.